garfix/nli-go/doc/remarks.md

             answer: result(true)
         },

-Een declarative sentence moet in zijn geheel ge-assert worden.
+A declarative sentence must be asserted in whole.

 ===